jamischarles/dotfiles/README.md

 # dotfiles
 TODO:
-- [ ] Replace Janus with Vundle
+- [X] Replace Janus with Vundle
 - [ ] After Vundle is there, remove the silly install script and explicitly do it...
 - [ ] rip out ZSH and store only the one file I've modified
 - [ ] Screenshot of my prompt and vim
 - [ ] Make a note about colemak
 - [ ] Abbreviations, git sugar, colemak etc

+Any serious plugin modifications (like a whole file's worth, should go in /plugin, which is linked to ~/.vim/plugin)

+Modifying Macvim should first be attempted in .vimrc.
+Anything that can't be done there (like rebinding 'cmd + x' controls) should be done in
+.gvimrc, but that should be used very sparingly.